pnp/sp-dev-fx-extensions/.github/ISSUE_TEMPLATE/enhancement.md

 > Because of the way this repository is configured, samples authors do not get a notification when you create an issue. *It makes it less likely for you to get your issue resolved or to get help*.
 For the section above **@mention any author of the sample**.
 Authors' GitHub handle can be found on the main sample documentation page, under the "solution" section.
 Use the `PREVIEW` tab at the top right to preview the rendering before submitting your issue.
 >
+> Issues without an author will be closed automatically
+>
 > _(DELETE THIS PARAGRAPH AFTER READING)_

 ## Expected or Desired Behavior

 > _Please describe thoroughly the enhancement, how it can be achieved, and the expected benefit.
 For sample requests, please explain what you'd like the sample to demonstrate._
+>
+> Issues without expected behavior will be closed automatically
 >
 > _(DELETE THIS PARAGRAPH AFTER READING)_

 ## Is your feature request related to a problem?
 Please describe.

 > _A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]_
 >
 > _(DELETE THIS PARAGRAPH AFTER READING)_